Extreme obesity cuts lifespan more than smoking-study

 The new calculation is unlikely to cause people with extreme obesity to shed pounds, for “that presupposes that the main reason people don’t lose weight is lack of willpower, and I’d argue that’s not the case,” said Dr Lee Kaplan, director of the weight center at Massachusetts General Hospital in Boston.
 “But it could have a beneficial effect if it galvanizes society to change in ways that stop promoting obesity and to develop aggressive treatments for extreme obesity.”

 In the United States, 36 percent of adults are obese, according to the National Center for Health Statistics.
-The incidence of BMIs of 40 or higher has more than quadrupled since the mid-1980s, and about one in six U.S. adults is extremely obese.
-(Reporting by Sharon Begley; Editing by Phil Berlowitz)
+The incidence of BMIs of 40 or higher has more than quadrupled since the mid-1980s, and about one in 16 U.S. adults is extremely obese.

+(This story corrects last paragraph to show number of extremely obese is 1 in 16, not 1 in 6)